fiboa/tutorials/create-extension/README.md

 | plant_date     | date                                                         | The date when the next crop type is planned to be planted. |
 | grow_time      | number of days                                               | The rough time until the crop is harvested, in days.       |

+Generally, an extension should consist a small number of properties that are closely related to each other.
+Don't mix to many properties into a single extension, better split them into multiple extensions to keep the scope very specific.

 ## Create a new repository

 1. We need to create a new repository.